-In a cruel twist of fate, Carmi would have-and miss-his first chance to play the piano at El Alamein ... where he was
+In a cruel twist of fate, Carmi would have-and miss-his first chance to play the piano at El Alamein ... where he was serving with the British Army.
+Years later, after the war had

 It's possible that the recorded story, in all its detail, is indeed slightly embellished-but even the confirmed broad strokes seem too good to be true.
 Somehow, this piano had seen three continents, survived looting and desert warfare, and then fell into the hands of an anonymous tuner who'd been chasing it all along at his grandfather's behest.
 It may or may not be made of Biblical wood, but this is an instrument worthy of a thousand myths.